wayzelll/9berylliumcs3/quarter1/classAttributesMethods.md

 ## Analysis
 ### Why did you make your chosen attribute private?
-The date released and the number of listeners to the artist or genre is not relevant
+The release date and the number of listeners to the artist or genre are not relevant
 ### Which method changes the state of your object?

 ### How did your two objects demonstrate that instances are independent?

 ### What is the difference between your class diagram and your object diagram?
+The class diagram shows the overall structure, while the object focuseses on its own.